Solving non-Markovian Stochastic Control Problems driven by Wiener Functionals

-\textbf{Organization of Paper}.
 The remainder of this article is organized as follows.
 Section \ref{basics} presents some notations and summarizes the standing assumptions of this article.
-Section \ref{CIDSsection} presents the basic discretization of the Brownian structure.
-Section \ref{CIDSVALUEsection} presents the discrete version of the value process.
-Section \ref{mainrsection} presents the main results of this paper and a discussion of the dynamic programming algorithm associated with the discrete analog of the nonlinear expectation.
-Section \ref{APPLICATIONsection} presents the controlled states (\ref{caseA}), (\ref{caseB}) and (\ref{caseC}) as strongly controlled Wiener functionals.
-Section \ref{numersection} presents a simple numerical example which illustrates the method.
-The Appendix sections \ref{appA} and \ref{appB} are devoted to the proofs of some technical results.
-Section \ref{constructionVALUE} presents the proofs related to the measurable selection theorem and dynamic programming.
-Section \ref{discussionrate} presents the proof of Theorems \ref{absrate1} and \ref{absrate2}.
+Section \ref{CIDSsection} presents the basic discretization scheme and its application to the control problem.
+Section \ref{mainrsection} presents the main results of this paper and a discussion of the dynamic programming algorithm associated with the discrete version of the nonlinear expectation.
+Section \ref{Eulerproofs} presents the precise rates $h_k$ in (\ref{r1intr}) associated with (\ref{caseA}), (\ref{caseB}) and (\ref{caseC}).
+Section \ref{numersection} presents a pseudo-code for our method jointly with a simple illustrative numerical example.
+Appendix \ref{LDappendix} presents the large deviation-type results associated with the convergence rate of the method.
+Appendix \ref{MSTappendix} presents the technical details on the measurable selection arguments associated with the proof of Theorem \ref{absrate1}.